cygx/p6-native-libc/README.md

 The file `p6-native-libc.c` needs to be compiled into a shared library named `p6-native-libc.[so|dll|...]`.

-You can try to use panda or the Makefile, but no guarantees.
+You can try using the Makefile, ie

+    make
+    make test
+    make install PREFIX=/path/to/share/perl6/site

+but no guarantees.

-On Windows, use the wrapper batch scripts for MSVC nmake or MinGW gmake.
+On Windows, use the wrapper batch scripts for MSVC nmake or MinGW gmake as appropriate.

 # LibC API